fixedit-ai/Axis-ACAP-guides/fapp/curl_example/README.md

 fappcli-build build .
 ```

 The tool will fetch all the libraries and requirements needed and build the application.
-It will also extract the `.eap` file and the build log from the Docker container.
-The build log is found in the file `build.log`.
-If the build would fail due to e.g. invalid C code or errors in the `Dockerfile`, the build root will be extracted from the docker container and can be found in the `build_root` directory.
+It will then build a docker image from the `Dockerfile`.
+If the application was not built in the docker build step, the `acap-build` command will be run in the docker container with parameters described in the `fapp-manifest` file.
+The build output is captured and found in the file `build.log` on the host machine.
+If the build would fail due to e.g. invalid C code or errors in the `Dockerfile`, the build root will be extracted from the docker container and can be found in the `build_root` directory on the host machine.
 This simplifies the troubleshooting process.
+Finally the command will extract the `.eap` file from the Docker container.

 Select ACAP SDK 3 by running:
 ```bash